Overnight and fixed-term deposits: Does your bank pay you too little interest? - Breaking Latest News

 Two-year fixed-term deposits with an average interest rate of 3.0 percent

 Two-year fixed-term deposits, on the other hand, have an average interest rate that is only slightly higher.
 Here is the average interest rate 3.0 percent.
-Also in the top of the market 4.3 percent paid.
+In the top of the market are also 4.3 percent paid.
 The fact that the interest rates for two- and one-year time deposits are similarly high is due to the ECB’s rapid interest rate hikes and the banks’ expectations that interest rates could be lowered again next year.

 read too